Ulrich-Tonmoy/cheat-sheets/windows11.md

 - Or you get get the file from [here](https://github.com/Ulrich-Tonmoy/cheat-sheets/blob/main/assets/windows/) open with notepad and modify them

+## To rename all jpg in a folder to png

+- Create a rename.bat file in that folder
+- Then open it with notepad and paste the bellow
+- `ren *.jpg *.png` and save the file
+- Then double click

 ## Make Folder Invisible

 - Right click and select rename then `alt + 0160`